6. Pantluci

 no. 2 (1996): 133-236.

-that, although unusual, Pantluci’s consonant inventory is not unrea-
+to show that, although unusual, Pantluci’s consonant inventory is

-require no justication.
-While the combination of a small consonant
+and should require no justication.
+While the combination of a

-and vowel inventory may seem unusual, Pirahã also shares this
+small consonant and vowel inventory may seem unusual, Pirahã also

 6

-This phonology is reasonable but unlikely to evolve naturally, as
+This phonology is reasonable to exist but nearly impossible to

-any mergers that would reduce a phoneme inventory to this extent
+evolve, as any mergers that would create a phoneme inventory this

-would likely would destroy the lexicon beyond a reasonable state.
-In
+small would likely would destroy the lexicon beyond a reasonable

-other words, this phonology is functional but exceedingly unlikely
+state.
+In other words, this phonology is functional but exceedingly

-to ever evolve naturally, exactly the purpose of the language.
+unlikely to ever exist naturally, exactly the purpose of the language.

 Table 6.1: Consonants